 Why Consider Testing Your Home for Radon

 You can’t smell it, taste it or see it, but radon gas should not be overlooked.
 Radon gas is considered the second leading cause of lung cancer in Canada after smoking.
 Because many homes are built on bedrock, there is a chance that radon may be present in those homes.
 Fortunately, it is possible to measure the radon gas levels in your home with a meter in order to assess the risk.
-REAL now has a meter for local residents to borrow.
+REAL now has several meters for local residents to borrow.

 Where is It